Travelling abroad when you have cancer might not affect where or how you travel. But sometimes you could have a few extra things to think about.

 Preparing for your trip

-Your physical needs might be different since your treatment.
-You may be more tired or at more risk of getting an infection.
-Or you may be more sensitive to the sun, after having radiotherapy or some cancer drugs.
+You might have particular physical needs since your treatment.
+You might be more tired or have a higher risk of getting an infection.
+Or you may be more sensitive to the sun after having radiotherapy or certain cancer drugs.

-There could also be practical issues - such as whether you’ll have the facilities you need close by if you get tired easily, or whether you’ll need wheelchair access.
+There could also be practical issues to think about, such as whether you’ll have the facilities you need if you get tired easily, or whether you’ll need wheelchair access.

-You also need to think about when you make your trip.
-There are times when you shouldn’t travel – for example, you shouldn’t fly too soon after surgery.
+You also need to think about when to travel.
+There are times when you shouldn’t travel.
+For example, you shouldn’t fly too soon after surgery.
 It’s worth talking to your doctor or nurse so they can advise you.

 Some cancers and their treatments can increase your risk of getting a blood clot.
 Sitting still for a long time can increase the risk, whether you are travelling by plane, car or bus.